jon-harper/OmniBox/docs/tour.md

 ## Introduction

 This is a short tour of an OmniBox to demonstrate the Core parts, Trays, Panels, and how they all fit together.
+The configuration in the image above will be our example in this guide.
+We will start with the Core components, then discuss the trays and panels that make OmniBox so modular.

 <figure markdown>
   [![overview of an omnibox][img_overview]][img_overview]{ width="640" }
-  <figcaption>A finished OmniBox.</figcaption>
+  <figcaption>Render of a finished OmniBox.</figcaption>
 </figure>

-The configuration in the image above will be our example in this guide.
-We will start with the Core components and move on to the trays and panels that make OmniBox so modular.

-!!! note "About Links"
+!!! note "Note: Links"
-    Many links on this site have prefix icons to identify what they do:
+    Links often have icons that identify what they link to:

     - :material-git: The git icon is used for download links.
     - :octicons-checklist-24: The list icon is for links to the [Options & Support][support] section.
     - :material-cart: A shopping cart identifies a link to the [Sourcing Guide][sourcing].

-!!! note "Heat Set Inserts"
-    Many OmniBox components come with the option of using heat set inserts to attach other parts.
-These `STL` files have names ending in `HSI`.
-Files ending with `Stock` in the name do not need inserts.
+### Stock vs. Heat Set Inserts

+Most OmniBox STL files come in both `Stock` and `HSI` versions.
+Files without either in the name are assumed Stock.

+Stock files thread screws into bare plastic, which wear out over time.
+This issue can be temporarily resolved by replacing screws with longer screws (which reach further back and grab 'fresh' plastic).

+Heat set inserts (HSIs) are an alternative.
+Inserts are more expensive and time-consuming to install, but last much longer and speed-up assembly and disassembly of the case.

-    If using HSIs, an M3 soldering iron tip for heat set inserts is recommended.
+If using HSIs, an M3 soldering iron tip for heat set inserts is recommended to aid insert installation.

 ## Core Components